 Viewings and Feedback

-When he is putting your property onto the market, Stuart Bruce (G&Y’s Estate Agency Manager) will discuss your preferred viewing arrangements with you.
+When she is putting your property onto the market, Sharon Thomson (G&Y’s Estate Agency Manager) will discuss your preferred viewing arrangements with you.

 This will include whether you would like your landline or mobile number made available to prospective viewers.